vPamm/ChatDJWebsite/docs/README.md

 - **Swap Playlists**: Use a channel point redemption to cycle through multiple predefined Spotify playlists.
 - **Song Requests**: Let viewers request songs by submitting Spotify links via channel point redemptions.
+- **Community Playlists**: Have your viewers build a playlist with you!

 ## Prerequisites